Managing Blood Sugars: Diabetes

 Myths about Diabetes

 First, let’s dispel some myths about diabetes.
 This is really important.
 Most people have a sense of guilt when they are diagnosed, and this is not necessarily appropriate.
 There are many risk factors to developing diabetes and it is not necessarily your “fault”.
-Even if you know you haven’t been taking care of your body like you should, don’t dwell on the past, resolve to make some simple changes today!
+In fact, genetics is one of the most important risk factors.
+Sometimes we can do everything “right” and we still get a chronic condition, like diabetes.

 Here are 5 common myths about diabetes: